Bad Vilbel station: History

 Bad Vilbel station was opened with the opening of the Frankfurt–Friedberg section of the Main-Weser Railway station on 10 May 1850.
 The entire length of the Main-Weser Railway from Kassel to Frankfurt was opened to traffic on 15 May 1852.

 The section of the Nidder Valley Railway between Vilbel Nord (now called Bad Vilbel) station and Heldenbergen-Windecken (now Nidderau) was opened on 1 June 1907.
 A new entrance building was built and put into operation for the opening of the new line.
 It is now protected as a cultural monument under the Hessian Monument Protection Act.
 Operations on the Nidder Valley Railway on weekends were re-established on 4 May 2008.

 The Rhine-Main S-Bahn was opened on 28 May 1978.
 Since then, Bad Vilbel station has been served by S-Bahn line S6, which has operated since 1992 on the Friedberg–Bad Vilbel–Frankfurt Hbf (underground)–Frankfurt South route.

-From 2017 until 2024, two tracks exclusively for the S-Bahn were added between Frankfurt-West and Bad Vilbel, what required to move the original tracks too.
-The new tracks were opened for regular traffic on February, 19, 2024.
+For many decades planning has been underway to add two separate tracks to the Main-Weser Railway between Frankfurt and Bad Vilbel for the S-Bahn.
+Planning permission for the project was granted in the Bad Vilbel area in 2010.
+This construction of two tracks between Frankfurt-West and Bad Vilbel exclusively for the S-Bahn was carried out between 2017 and 2024.
+This required moving the original tracks.
+The new tracks were opened for regular traffic on 19 February 2024.